IsaacDexter/DirectX-12-Toolkit-Framework/EMTE/EMTE/notes.md

 * **Compute**
     * can do everything a copy queue can do and issue compute/dispatch commands
 * **Direct**
-    * can do eveything copy and compute queues can do, and issue draw commands
+    * can do everything copy and compute queues can do, and issue draw commands
 * allocate one fence object and track one fence value for each allocated command queue
 * ensure every command queue tracks its own fence object and fence value, and only signals its own fence object
 * a fence value should never be allowed to decrease - the max unsigned int would take 19.5 million years before overflow
 # DirectX 12 Device
 * used to create resources
-* not directly used for isuing draw or dispatch commands
+* not directly used for issuing draw or dispatch commands
 * memory context that tracks allocation in GPU memory

 # [DirectXTK 12](https://github.com/microsoft/DirectXTK12/wiki/The-basic-game-loop)